awgraves/key-value-store/README.md

 ## Testing

 To run all go unit tests across both services, execute `make test`.
+To run unit tests for a specific service, execute `make test-kvs` or `make test-client`.

 To test the `kv_service` with the `test_client`: